-On May 15, 2024, we effected a 1-for-0.62 reverse stock split of our common stock and a 1-for-0.62 reverse stock split of our Class A common stock.
+On May 15, 2024, we effected a 0.605-for-1 reverse stock split of our common stock and a 0.605for-1 reverse stock split of our Class A common stock.
 The reverse stock split did not result in an adjustment to the par value of common stock or Class A common stock.
-All references in the accompanying consolidated financial statements and related Note 13, Note 15, and Note 17 have been updated to reflect the effects of the reverse stock split.
+The reverse-stock split was originally made effective on May 15, 2024 with a 0.62-for-1 ratio and this was retroactively amended on May 22, 2024 which updated the ratio to 0.605-for-1.
+All references in the accompanying consolidated financial statements and related Note 13, Note 15, and Note 17 have been updated to reflect the effects of the reverse stock split at the amended 0.605-for-1 ratio.
 The number of shares of common stock, Class A common stock, additional paid-in-capital, options to purchase common stock, and loss per share amounts, which are presented and disclosed in the financial statements and aforementioned footnotes, have been restated on a retroactive basis for all periods presented to reflect the effects of this action.